kjhealy/covdata/README.md

 ## Overview of Included Tables

+Here is an overview of the contents of each table of data in the package.
+For further details on the variables, consult each table's help page.

-### National-level case and mortality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
+### National-level case and mortality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en)

 ```r